minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 The `JsonObjectRequest` takes 4 arguments: the url that the request should be submitted to, a JSON object that should be added to the API call (if any, so this can be null), and two listeners.
 Since we need to know whether the request succeeded or not, we will need to implement two listeners that trigger when the request succeeded or failed, respectively.

-- To add functionality to these listeners, make your activity implement them: public class CategoriesRequest implements Response.Listener<JSONObject>, Response.ErrorListener
+- To add functionality to these listeners, make your activity implement them:

+        public class CategoriesRequest implements Response.Listener<JSONObject>, Response.ErrorListener

-- Use `CTRL + I` to generate the appropriate code.
+- Use **CTRL+I** to generate the appropriate code.
 You now have two methods in your activity: `public void onErrorResponse(VolleyError error)` and `public void onResponse(JSONObject response)`.
 Effectively, your activity class now functions as the listener, since the appropriate handler methods are implemented by it.

 - This also means that in your code to generate the `JsonObjectRequest` you can pass `this` (referring to the activity) as the listeners needed for 3rd and 4th argument.